NVIDIA/NVFlare/docs/appendix/converting_from_previous.rst

 apps interactively via admin commands.
 As discussed above, this changes in 2.1.0, where the user simply submits the jobs and lets the system do the rest.

-This means that the user, instead of creating only apps, will need to create jobs.
+This means that the user, instead of creating only apps, will need to create jobs (an app that is uploaded as job will automatically be converted into a simple job for compatibility without creating a job).
 A Job is a folder that contains one or more apps, and the extra meta.json file.
 Please look under Job above to see sample contents of meta.json as well as the keys that are required.
 The “deploy_map” will specify which sites each app should be deployed to, and all of the specified apps must be in the Job folder.